stephenstockman/ChickenVision/README.md

 * Next go down to the MinGW C++ Linker and select Libraries.
 For the library search path(-L) click the same add icon and select filesystem to navigate to "C:\...\opencv\newbuild\install\x64\mingw\bin".
 * Then under Libraries(-l) click the green plus icon and add all these things seperately(yes i know its a pain)."libopencv_imgproc320","libopencv_highgui320","libopencv_video320","libopencv_core320","libopencv_videoio320","libopencv_imgcodecs320"
 * Now right click your project-> clean project, index project and build your project and you should be set to go.
 If the .h files are still red then just open up each file individually and ctrl+b to build it.
+* You are now set and ready to wite OpenCV code and use our code should you like to.
+Included in our example branch is a couple examples demonstrating ChickenVision, remember you have to walk through this exact same process outlined above before you can run the examples.
+Descriptions of each example is outlined in the ReadMe in the Examples branch.

 ### Raspberry Pi